Ant1-dev/PantherKolab/docs/auth.md

 ## Overview

 AWS Amplify + Cognito for auth, DynamoDB for user profiles.
 All auth logic is in `AuthContext`.
-Configuration is managed through AWS Parameter Store instead of `.env` files.
+Configuration is managed through `.env.local` files.

 ---